keum/KC_CSO_Status/README.md

     4 = Blue, Real time data not available Hex code = #0000EE<br>

-* Join these two tables into one table.
+* Join these two tables into one table, create dictionary table in python

-* Convert this table into geoJSON format.
+* Convert this table into geoJSON format and add style according to it's status value

 * Push this table into GitHub repositiory